joebelmonte/movie_night_front_end/README.md

 if they were to be taken away.

-For example, when the user shows all movies in their DB, I have them sorted in alphabetical order in the table.
+For example, when the user shows all movies in their DB, I have them sorted in alphabetical order in the table instead of the default returned from the API, which has the most recently edited/added at the bottom.
 In order to do this, I found a JavaScript function that can sort an object based on the value of a specified key.
 When the app receives the object containing the user's  movies, it's sent through this function prior to being sent to handlebars for display on the page.